cazala/synaptic/README.md

 ######standalone

 The network can be exported to a single javascript Function.
-This can be useful when your network is already trained and you just need to use it, since the standalone functions is just one javascript function with an array and operations within, with no dependencies on Synapse or any other library.
+This can be useful when your network is already trained and you just need to use it, since the standalone functions is just one javascript function with an array and operations within, with no dependencies on Synaptic or any other library.

 ```
 var inputLayer = new Layer(4);